Geoff’s Wedding

 My wife's is in color.
 I think she got hers like more recently.

-I got mine a couple years ago and it's black and white.
+I got mine a couple of years ago and it's black and white.
 Yeah, mine's black and white.

-I think that's the new style.
-No, is it?
+No, isn't it?
 Maybe she got

 a color.
 That doesn't.

+TSA Pre.
 If you're TSA Pre.

 Okay.
 And it depends on the airport.
-Not every airport does that.

 I've done that with my old license, which does not have that star at some airports.
 It works in Austin and JFK.